ian-hutchings/adjective-guessr/README.md

 ## Background

-For information on this project's research questions and background, read report.pdf.
+For information regarding this project's research questions, findings, etc. read report.pdf.

 ## Download information
 To run this project, you will need to install: